How to tame your (black hole) saddles: Lessons from the Lorentzian Gravitational Path Integral: Integrating over metrics with conical and helical singularities

 One must thus take the domain of integration to include metrics with this sort of singularity (and perhaps with others as well).
 In particular, one must take care to define the gravitational action on such spacetimes.
 As previously advertised, this is done following the treatment of the analogous two-dimensional case in \cite{Louko:1995jw}.
 The higher-dimensional case was argued in \cite{Colin-Ellerin:2020mva} to be essentially the same.

 For Einstein-Hilbert gravity, the associated result may be written as in \cite{Marolf:2022ybi} in the convenient form

 Here $U_\epsilon$ is a small neighborhood containing the singular codimension-2 surface $\gamma$, $A_\gamma$ is the area of $\gamma$, $G_N$ is Newton's constant, $\cal P$ denotes the principle part of the associated integral (whose integrand has simple poles where $\partial U_\epsilon$ becomes null), and ${\cal N}$ denotes the number of orthogonal null geodesics to $\gamma$ at each point of $\gamma$.
 In this notation, Minkowski space (with no singularities) has ${\cal N}=4$ while the example in figure \ref{fig:BlackHoleQuotient} has ${\cal N}=0$.
 See \cite{Colin-Ellerin:2020mva} and \cite{Marolf:2022ybi} for further discussion.
 In contrast, the action for minimally-coupled matter is given by just integrating the standard Lagrangian density over the spacetime with no special contributions from $\gamma$.
+While there is certainly more to understand regarding theories with higher derivative terms, and while it will not be relevant to our discussion below, we mention that in such cases it was proposed in \cite{Colin-Ellerin:2020mva} to define the action using the Legendre transform of the action described in appendix B of \cite{Dong:2019piw}.

 The attentive reader will notice that the $A_\gamma$ term at the end of \eqref{eq:defectSEH} is imaginary.
 This imaginary contribution arises from the use of a complex regulator in computing the action \eqref{eq:defectSEH}.
 In particular, the computation is performed by approximating the desired singular spacetime using a smooth complex metric.
 The use of a complex metric is essential since, as stated above, there is no smooth real Lorentz-signature metric that satisfies the desired boundary conditions.\footnote{The sign of the imaginary regulator was chosen in \cite{Louko:1995jw} by requiring standard matter path integrals to converge.
 This is the same idea that motivates what is often called the Kontsevich-Segal-Witten criterion \cite{Kontsevich:2021dmb,Witten:2021nzp} (though the origins of this idea date back at least to \cite{Halliwell:1989dy}).
 The sign of this regulator then determines the sign of the imaginary term in \eqref{eq:defectSEH}.
 The use of convergence of the matter part of the path integral in determining this sign is consistent with our rule that for negative $T$ the integrand is $(e^{iS})^*$.}